algorand/indexer/README.md

 # Unique Database Configurations

 ## Load balancing
-If indexer is deployed with a clustered database using multiple readers behind a load balancer, query discrepancies are possible due to database replication lag.
+If Conduit is deployed with a clustered database using multiple readers behind a load balancer, query discrepancies are possible due to database replication lag.
 Users should check the `current-round` response field and be prepared to retry queries when stale data is detected.

 ## Custom indices
 Different application workloads will require different custom indices in order to make queries perform well.
 More information is available in [PostgresqlIndexes.md](docs/PostgresqlIndexes.md).